composer/satis/docs/config.md

 If true, resolve and add all dependencies of each required package.

+### enforce-dependencies

+If true, honor root requirements when resolving dependencies of required packages.

 ### require-dev-dependencies

 If true, resolve and add all development dependencies of each required package.